Proposal to include minimum accessibility standards for housing in the National Construction Code (NCC) 2022

-The Australian Building Codes Board (ABCB) has released a consultation paper looking at the costs associated with introducing mandatory accessible housing features for all new homes and apartments in the National Construction Code (NCC) 2022.
+The Australian Building Codes Board (ABCB) have released a consultation paper looking at the costs and benefits associated with introducing mandatory accessible housing features for all new homes and apartments in the National Construction Code (NCC) 2022.

 If the changes are approved, all new houses, dual occupancies, townhouses, villas, apartments, granny flats and other houses will need to incorporate accessible housing features.

 The proposed changes will have an impact on the way homes are designed, materials and construction system used, building layout and site cuts and excavations.

 It’s vital that members contribute their voice when we represent our industry during these proposed changes.

 Learn more from this webinar

 - The regulatory and non-regulatory options that are on the table

 - What are livable/accessible housing features